EECS 183: Elementary Programming Concepts

 Topic Description Staff Time Location

-Intro to Bioinformatics Learn about bioinformatics: what it is and how to get into it!
+Intro to Bioinformatics!
+Learn about bioinformatics: what it is and how to get into it!
 We will discuss the types of data that are analyzed, such as DNA and protein sequences, as well as the tools used to analyze them.
-Sarah Golts Wednesday, 4/17, 4:00pm to 6:00pm 2244 Undergraduate Science Building
+Single cell RNA sequencing (scRNA-seq) data example will be done together during lab!
+Sarah Golts Monday, 12/2, 9:00am to 11:00am 1046 Dana Building (DANA)

 Resources for Class